Writing the college or scholarship essay doesn’t have to be scary.

 Some of the essays I’ve reviewed for non-clients:

 —Everything is surface level.
 The entirety of the college application is surface-level.
-Yes, we know you’re a good student, took rigorous courses, and had XYZ activities.
+We know you’re a good student, took rigorous courses, and had XYZ activities.

 —But you haven’t told me anything about who you are, how you see the world, your character, your experiences.